Youth Summer Sailing and Racing Camp

 Offered in two 3-week sessions.

 Questions regarding Opti Racing?
-Please contact our Director of Race, Sarah Costich at s.costich@sbjsa.org.
+Please contact our Director of Racing, Sarah Costich at s.costich@sbjsa.org or Program Director, Lauren Casamento at l.casamento@sbjsa.org

 $1,410.00 / 3 week (2026)